-The 2017 Campaign is open to both undergraduate and graduate students in Archaeology.
+The School is open to both undergraduate and graduate students in Archaeology.

-No prerequisites are requested for the Summer School; students will be adequately trained during the campaign.
+No prerequisites are requested for the School; students will be adequately trained during the campaign.

 The staff reserves the right to verify any information reported in the CV and to request additional documentation (e.g.: advising reports; references) at its discretion, before coming to a decision on the enrollment.

-An e-mail of confirmation or refusal will be sent to each applicant no later than May 25, 2017.
+An e-mail of confirmation or refusal will be sent to each applicant no later than a week after appliance.